pmuellr/pjm-gtr-amp-m/README.md

 Lastly, the arrow button on the bottom left will open the plugin window.
 This can be useful to browse presets.

+Currently, some of the controls in the actual plugin window (opened with the arrow button mentioned above) will be reflected in the wrapper.
+The ones that won't are the amp / cab / mic pickers.
+This should be do-able, but deferring for now.
+This will end up making playing with presets in the actual device useless, if you wanted to save the values in the Live effect.

 install
 --------------------------------------------------------------------------------